 What are your future goals and aspirations within the field of hydraulic services engineering?

-I'd live to complete leading the International Codes Council – sub working group, to produce a best practice guide/standard for water services, adaptable for every country in the world.
+I'd love to complete the task of leading the International Codes Council – sub working group, to produce a best practice guide/standard for water services, adaptable for every country in the world.
 Let’s see how I go 😊

 How do you see the industry evolving in the next five to ten years, and what excites you about these changes?